pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 ### Try it yourself

 The best way to understand how to use a feature of pretix is trying to use that feature yourself.
-If you want to document, for instance, how to use the seating plan editor, log into your pretix account and use the feature editor yourself.
+If you want to document, for instance, how to use vouchers, log into your pretix account and use the vouchers feature yourself.
 Note every step you have to take and every issue you encounter along the way.
 This brings you close to a complete step-by-step guide for the feature.